.375 H&H Magnum: Sporting usage

-The .375 H&H Magnum is one of the most versatile cartridges and is referred to by Jack O’Connor as the "Queen of the Medium Bores".
-The cartridge is very popular in Africa where it is considered one of the best all-round rifle cartridges.
-It is capable of taking any big species including all the Big Five game animals.
+The .375 H&H Magnum is a versatile cartridge and is referred to by Jack O’Connor as the "Queen of the Medium Bores".
+The cartridge is very popular in Africa; in part because it is capable of killing large species including all Big Five game animals.
 The big game hunter, John "Pondoro" Taylor, held the .375 H&H Magnum in such high esteem that he dedicated a chapter to it in the book African Rifles and Cartridges.

 Ammunition loaded with the 300 gr or heavier bullet on the .375 H&H is adequate for heavy thick-skinned dangerous game such as elephant and rhinoceros in most conditions.
 Today, due to the pace at which hunting is conducted and the requirement of success within certain time constraints, the .375 H&H Magnum is considered under powered for class 4 game like elephant, rhinoceros and buffalo as the only shooting situation that might present itself might be an adverse one.
 However, there is little doubt that it has been successfully used to take these heavy dangerous game species.
 There is some speculation that the .375 H&H Magnum has been used to take more Big Five game than any other cartridge.
 Even today, many professional hunters, outfitters and wildlife management personnel in Africa continue to rely on the .375 H&H Magnum to carry out their duties throughout the continent.

 Apart from hunting class 3 game, the .375 Holland & Holland Magnum is often used for last resort defense against dangerous class 3 game, particularly the great bears including grizzly, polar and brown bears.
 It is often carried by fishermen, hunters and guides in Alaska, Canada and European arctic regions like Greenland for protection as encounters with these larger bear species can be common.

 Bullets weighing 325–350 gr will have sectional densities between .330 and .356.
 These bullets can be launched at velocities between 2380–2470 ft/s giving these bullets greater penetration than a 500 gr .458 bullet at 2240 ft/s.